lfloris/openshift-dev-training/Labs/Lab04-Static-storage/creating-static-storage-ex-1.md

 First we'll create a Persistent Volume (PV).

-Create a new file `lab-pv.yaml` with the following content, replacing the `user99` value with your own user ID.
+Create a new file `lab-pv.yaml` with the following content.
+Here we use a label called `user:ibmadmin`.
 This makes sure the associated PVC will bind to your PV.

 ```
 kind: PersistentVolume
 apiVersion: v1
 metadata:
-  name: pv-user99-vol1
+  name: vol1
   labels:
-    user: user99
+    user: ibmadmin
 spec:
   capacity:
     storage: 1Gi